uberslackin/umatiportal/README.md

 Then, each page that changes, be it `index.pug`, `about.pug`, `contact.pug` will be embedded in your new `layout.pug` via `block content`.
 Use existing templates as a reference.

 This is a rather lengthy process, and templates you get from elsewhere might have yet another grid system.
-That's why I chose *Bootstrap* for the Hackathon Starter.
+That's why I chose *Bootstrap* for the Umatibank.
  Many people are already familiar with *Bootstrap*, plus it's easy to get started with it if you have never used *Bootstrap*.
- You can also buy many beautifully designed *Bootstrap* themes at [Themeforest](http://themeforest.net/), and use them as a drop-in replacement for Hackathon Starter.
+ You can also buy many beautifully designed *Bootstrap* themes at [Themeforest](http://themeforest.net/), and use them as a drop-in replacement for Umatibank.
 However, if you would like to go with a completely custom HTML/CSS design, this should help you to get started!

 <hr>